 I’m a freelance writer who resides in Molalla, Oregon, an old timber town.
 I raise alpacas, llamas and an undetermined number of free-range chickens.
 For a day job, I’m a business analyst for a large multinational software corporation.

-I’m a member of several writing organizations including Willamette’s Writer’s Group, Romance Writers of America, Rose City Romance Writers and 9Bridges.
-In addition to attending writer’s conferences and seminars, I actively participates in a critique group.
+I’m a member of several writing organizations including Willamette’s Writer’s Group, Romance Writers of America and Rose City Romance Writers.

 Here are some interesting facts about me: